Imprimitive association schemes and elimination theory: Preliminaries

 \begin{df} Let $I\subset \C[\bm{x}]$ be an ideal.
 Fix a monomial order on $\C[\bm{x}]$.
 A subset $\mathcal{G}=\{g_1,\dots,g_m\} \subset I$ is called a \emph{Gr\"obner basis} of $I$ with respect to $\le$ if the following monomial ideals are equal:

 Equivalently, $\mathcal{G}$ is a Gr\"obner basis of $I$ if and only if the leading term of any element of $I$ is divisible by one of the $\LT(g_i)$. \end{df} It is well known that every Gr\"obner basis generates the ideal.
+We set the following two subsets of $\N^\ell$: